 Bundled wind power project by KMSPL, Bangalore, India:

 The project has been undertaken to harness the available wind power potential.
-The project has established 49 turbines with a total installed capacity of 38.275 MW.
-The project will generate approximately 89.92 million units of electricity per annum, which will be sold to the State Electricity Boards or wheeled for captive consumption.
-The project will help in greenhouse gas emission reduction by using renewable energy for generating power which otherwise would have been generated using non- renewable carbon intensive fuel.
-The implementation of the project will achieve approximately 83,350 tCO2e emission reduction per annum.
+The project has established 49 number of WTG aggregating to a total installed capacity of 38.275 MW.
+The project will generate approximately 89.92 million units of electricity per annum, which will be entirely sold to the State Electricity Boards or wheeled for captive consumption.
+The project will help in greenhouse gas emission reduction by using renewable energy resource for generating power which otherwise would have been generated using non-renewable, carbon intensive fuel common in the grid.
+The project is a green field project aimed at utilising wind energy to produce power.
+The implementation of project will achieve approximately 83,350 tCO2e emission reduction per annum by replacing grid based electricity which is predominantly generated by fossil fuel based thermal power plant in Southern Grid.

 Grid Interactive Solar Photovoltaic Power Project, Gujarat, India: